kinjisato/CarND-LaneLines-P1_ks_submit/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I applied Gaussian smoothing for the gray clorred pictures.
+First, I converted the images to grayscale.

+2nd, I applied Gaussian smoothing for the gray clorred pictures.
+The kernel_size was 5 as the same as lecture.
-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+3rd, I applied Canny edge detection. low_threshold = 50, high_threshold = 150, those also have been carried from lecture.
+I could not find better value than this combination of low and high.

+4th, I masked picture with the vertices, vertices = np.array([[(0,imshape[0]),(450, 320), (490, 320), (imshape[1],imshape[0])]], dtype=np.int32)
+I choosed Y = 320, because, if this was smaller than this, many pipes (not R and L line) were detected.
+And comparing with the exmaple movies, I decided Y=320 should be enough for R and L pipe lines.

+5th, I applied Hough transformation.
+Helper function 'hough_lines' were calling 'draw_lines()' in its function.
+So, no need to call draw_lines() separatelly from 'hough_lines()'.
+The parameter tuning of Hoguh transform was difficult. rho = 2, theta = np.pi/180 were the same as lecture.
+I choose threshold = 50 to eliminate other pipes those were not related main R and L lines.
+And I choose ming_line_length = 10, and max_line_gap = 20, these combination gave me good results.

+6th, finaly, I combined the R and L linen from Hough transrom (draw_line) and original image.

 ### 2. Identify potential shortcomings with your current pipeline